zestuart/siteWideADprobe/README.md

 # siteWideADprobe
-Reads AD DCs from SRV records in AD, then if it can ping the record, probes the DNS, LDAP, and DHCP ports using netcat
+Bash tool that reads AD DCs from SRV records in AD, then if it can ping the record, probes the DNS, LDAP, and DHCP ports using netcat.
+Tested on OS X.